LLM-Friendly Context

 Specify output shape

-- Define required sections, fields, table columns, JSON keys, or checklist items.
+- Define the sections, fields, table columns, JSON keys, or checklist items the consumer uses.

-- For handoffs, include paths to produced artifacts and the exact status fields the caller must inspect.
+- For handoffs, include produced artifact paths and status fields only when they control the next transition.

 -